 The items in this sous vide collection will allow you to quickly enjoy the many benefits of this new modernist cooking technique.

 More than anything else, the recent availability of low cost, high quality, immersion circulators has brought sous vide into the mainstream.
-Running around $200, these new circulators give the sous vide enthusiast a high quality water bath without needing to make a large financial commitment.
+Running less than $200, these new circulators give the sous vide enthusiast a high quality water bath without needing to make a large financial commitment.

 In order to use an immersion circulator you need some type of a water bath container.
 You may already own a container of some type, such as a large stock pot, which you can use for this purpose.
 However, there are numerous reasons why it can be advantageous to have a dedicated container for this function.